 Take a look at a few ways you can create a healing garden space for your customers, whether by revamping an existing space or creating one from scratch.

 Engage the senses

-When creating a healing garden, the main aspect you want to focus on is engagement the senses: hearing, tasting, sight, sound and smell.
+When creating a healing garden, the main aspect you want to focus on is the engagement of the senses: hearing, tasting, sight, sound, and smell.